-3.4 Tests of Response and Sequence Independence
+759 3.4 Tests of Response and Sequence Independence

-A class of "random preference" or "random utility" models assume that people have a mix-749 ture of true preference patterns and randomly sample from them on each trial.
-The probabil-750 ity of choosing X over Y in these models is assumed to be the sum of the probabilities of true 751 preference patterns in which X is preferred to Y. Models in this class imply that responses 752 are independently and identically distributed (iid).
-In contrast, TE models imply systematic 753 violations of iid of responses when there are mixtures of true preferences (Birnbaum, 2012, 754 2013; Birnbaum & Wan, 2020).
-The TE models (Section 1.4) imply that when there are 755 mixtures of true preference patterns, people will be more consistent in their preferences than 756 expected by iid (Birnbaum & Bahra, 2012a; 2012b).
-Violations of response independence 757 and sequence independence are thus diagnostic tests between these two classes of models.
-758 can be reproduced from products of binary response proportions, via Equation 4.
-761
+A class of "random preference" or "random utility" models assume that people have a mixture of true preference patterns and randomly sample from them on each trial.
+The probabil-761 ity of choosing X over Y in these models is assumed to be the sum of the probabilities of true 762 preference patterns in which X is preferred to Y. Models in this class imply that responses 763 are independently and identically distributed (iid).
+In contrast, TE models imply systematic 764 violations of iid of responses when there are mixtures of true preferences (Birnbaum, 2012, 765 2013; Birnbaum & Wan, 2020).
+The TE models (Section 1.4) imply that when there are 766 mixtures of true preference patterns, people will be more consistent in their preferences than 767 allowed by iid (Birnbaum & Bahra, 2012a; 2012b).
+Violations of response independence and 768 sequence independence are thus diagnostic tests between these two classes of models.
+769 can be reproduced from products of binary response proportions, via Equation 4.

 The third column in Table 6, "G Resp Indep", presents tests of response independence.

 These G values indicate how poorly frequencies of conjunctions of responses (as in Table 3)

-Table 6 shows that 12 of 22 individuals have significant violations of response indepen-762 dence by this G test.
-The six smallest values of "G Resp Indep" in Table 6 correspond to 763 cases in Table 5 with a modal preference pattern having estimated probability of 0.95 or 764 higher: S16, S24, S12, S21, S14, and S06; that is, these are the people who essentially have 765 only a single true preference pattern.
-766
+Table 6 shows that 12 of 22 individuals have significant violations of response independence by this G test.
+The six smallest values of "G Resp Indep" in Table 6 correspond to cases in Table 5 with a modal preference pattern having an estimated probability of 0.95 or higher: S16, S24, S12, S21, S14, and S06; that is, these are the people who essentially have only a single true preference pattern.

-Table 7 presents two other tests of iid using Birnbaum's (2012) iid test.
-R analysis.
-767 Data are analyzed separately for each person, which are a 30 (Sessions) by 26 (Choice 768 problems) matrix.
-The column in Table 7 labeled "Mean" shows the mean number of 769 response reversals (out of 26) between sessions (averaged over all pairs of sessions) for each 770 participant, column "Var" shows the variance of these response reversals, column "r" shows 771 the correlation coefficient between the average number of preference reversals between two 772 sessions and the gap (number of intervening sessions) between those sessions.
-773
+Table 7 presents two other tests of iid using Birnbaum's (2012) iid\test.R analysis.

+Data are analyzed separately for each person, which form a 30 (Sessions) by 26 (Choice problems) array.
+The column in Table 7 labeled "Mean" shows the mean number of response reversals (out of 26) between sessions (averaged over all pairs of sessions) for each participant, column "Var" shows the variance of these response reversals, and column "r" shows the correlation coefficient between the mean number of preference reversals between two sessions and the gap (number of intervening sessions) between those sessions.